ptt0610/CITS5505-Group-6-_-Smart-Expense-Tracker-Analyzer/README.md

    - ``flask db migrate -m "Recreate migration for User, Expense, SharedExpense"``
    - ``flask db upgrade``

-7. You can use Sqlite Studio to view app.db and check all data with:
+7. (Optional) You can use Sqlite Studio to view app.db and check all data with:
    ``SELECT * from user;``
    ``SELECT * from expense;``